 AQA Poetry Anthology

 Comparison essay question based on the ‘Power and Conflict’ section of the AQA Poetry Anthology – 15 poems.

 Unseen Poetry Comparison

 Exam board chosen poem for the exam – to be compared with the above.

-Variety of home work tasks set and assessed across KS3.
-These include: Research projects, learning of spellings, reading, AR reading, essays, practice P/Q/A writing, re-writing of key paragraphs, descriptive writing, narrative writing and opinion writing.
+KS3: A variety of homework tasks are set and assessed across KS3.
+These include: research projects, learning of spellings, set reading, AR reading, essays, re-writing of key paragraphs, descriptive writing, narrative writing and opinion writing.

 KS4: Much of the homework at KS4 is centred around the texts set for examination in English Literature.
 This will involve, amongst other activities, re-reading parts of set texts; studying poetry in greater depth having initially studied it in class; reading and responding to unseen poetry.
 In addition, students might be expected to prepare texts ahead of lessons and present their work to the class.